redox-os/ralloc/README.md

 ### Top notch security

-If you are willing to trade a little performance, for extra security you can compile ralloc with the `security` flag.
+If you are willing to trade a little performance, for extra security you can compile `ralloc` with the `security` flag.
 This will, along with other things, make frees zeroing.

 In other words, an attacker cannot for example inject malicious code or data, which can be exploited when forgetting to initialize the data you allocate.

+### Code verification

+Allocators are extremely security critical.If the same addressis allocated to two different callers, you risk all sorts of vulnerabilities.
+For this reason, it is important that the code is reviewed and verified.

+`ralloc` uses a multi-stage verification model:

+1. The type checker.
+A significant part of the verification is done entirely statically, and enforced through the type checker.
+We make excessive use of Rust's safety features and especially affine types.
+2. Unit testing. `ralloc` has full-coverage unit tests, even for private interfaces.
+3. Integration testing suit. `ralloc` uses a form of generative testing, where tests are "expanded" through a fixed set of functions.
+This allows relatively few tests (e.g., a few hundreds of lines) to multiply and become even more effective.
+4. Runtime checks. `ralloc` tries to avoid runtime tests, whenever it can, but that is not always possible.
+When the security gain is determined to be significant, and the performance loss is small, we use runtime checks (like checks for buffer overflows).
+5. Debug assertions. `ralloc` contains numerous debug assertions, enabled in debug mode.
+These allows for very careful testing for things like double free, memory corruption, as well as leaks and alignment checks.
+6. Manual reviewing.
+One or more persons reviews patches to ensure high security.

 ### Lock reuse

 Acquiring a lock sequentially multiple times can be expensive.
-Therefore, ralloc allows you to lock the allocator once, and reuse that:
+Therefore, `ralloc` allows you to lock the allocator once, and reuse that:

 ```rust
 extern crate ralloc;